csc510-team5/ClassMateBot/README.md

 This project helps to improve the life of students, TAs and teachers by automating many mundane tasks which are sometimes done manually.
 ClassMateBot is a discord bot made in Python and could be used for any discord channel.

-This is Project 2 for team 1 in Fall 2023.
-Changes are marked below and listed [here](Proj2/Project2Changes.md)
+This is Project 3 for team 5 in Fall 2023.
+Changes are marked below.
 ---

 ## :orange_book: Description